pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 following the events of an application.

-If an application's domain model involves the library's ``AggregateRoot`` class, which publishes all pending events together as a list, another alternative is to insert these lists of events into the application sequence.
+If an application's domain model involves the library's ``AggregateRoot`` class, which publishes all pending events together as a list, rather than inserting each event, it would be possible to insert the lists of events into the application sequence as a single entry.
 This may reduce the number of inserts into the application sequence.
 The lists could be sequenced by timestamp or integer.
+Timestamps may allow the greatest write-speed.
 This approach currently hasn't been explored any further here.